 Once you’ve established what kind of life insurance you need and how much coverage you require, your next move is to get quotes from as many different providers that fit your coverage specifications as possible.
 By comparing prices, you’ll be able to pick out the most-financially attractive offer on the table or, in some cases, use one offer as leverage for getting a better offer from a different provider.

 Finally, after settling on the provider that’s right for you, all that’s left is the application process.
 This generally entails collecting the necessary personal documents, completing an application or interview and in some—but not all—cases, getting a medical examination.
 Note that there are policy providers that do not require medical examinations at all, so if that facet of the process is a non-starter for you, you may want to ask providers up-front whether that is a requirement for them or not.

 After completing all of the necessary paperwork, tests and interviews, you simply need to wait for approval, sign any outstanding documents and, when the time comes, pay for your policy.

-Bankrate shows you how and why life insurance rates vary.6 min read Aug 05, 2022
+Bankrate shows you how to find the best universal life insurance company for you.9 min read Nov 17, 2022

 Funeral planning can be costly and difficult, but a funeral trust may help.7 min read Nov 08, 2022